ChrisEOlsen/Self-Coasting/Traefik+Authentik/README.md

 Go to Applications > Outpost and click "edit" on the Default embedded outpost. <br />
 Find the application you just added (Traefik Dashboard) and add it to the outpost.<br />

-At this point you should be able to access the traefik dashboard with you admin credentials created with authentik.
+At this point you should be able to access the traefik dashboard with your admin credentials created with authentik.

 ## Labels for applications
 Protect and application connected to Traefik Proxy with Authentik: